cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 the protocol, each Aggregator has recovered a share of the output."}

 Input evaluation involves a Client and the Aggregators.
-The process, illustrated in {{eval-flow}}, begins by having the Client split its input into a sequence of input shares and sending each input share to one of the Aggregators.
+The process, illustrated in {{eval-flow}}, begins by having the Client shard its input into a sequence of input shares and sending each input share to one of the Aggregators.
 The Aggregators then interact with one another over `ROUND` rounds, where in each round, each Aggregator produces a single outbound message.
 The outbound